Sheco/PokemonStore/README.md

 Add an input field to filter the list of pokemon in the main view.

-The PokeAPI does not have any support for searching, so you will need to fetch the entire list of pokemon and filter it in the browser.
+The PokeAPI does not have any support for searching, so you will need to fetch the entire list of pokemon (?limit=1000) and filter it in the browser.

+You might need to think about how to optimize the operation to reduce the number of requests to the API.